Aesculus parviflora Walt.

 Origin - Native to southeastern U.S.

-Other info. - This plant is gaining popularity as an ornamental because of the many long, attractive panciles it produces in flower.
-The seeds are toxic.
+Other info. - This plant is primarily found in Alabama but is rare elsewhere, except in cultivation.
+It is is a popular ornamental because of the many long, attractive panicles it produces in flower.
+As with all members of the genus, its seeds are toxic.